Set in the Chicago music scene in the early ‘90s, when CDs were king, the Internet was a rumor, and your phone stayed home.

 Walt’s offbeat insight intrigued Sallee, who’d been going out with looks-appropriate squareheads, and a long distance romance developed.
 He had just been fired from RS (wrote a negative review of Yoko) and so he called up an editor he knew at Spin and said he wanted to write a profile of Chicago industrial band Ministry.
 Warner Brothers flew him from S.F. to O’Hare, but saved money on a hotel.

 Sallee met him at the gate and they kissed passionately in the elevator.
-When the door opened, there was a family with two young kids standing there.
-Walt and Sally laughed and practically skipped to the car.
+When the door opened, there was a family with two young kids standing there, horrified.
+Walt and Sallee laughed and practically skipped to the car.
 There’s just nothing like the feeling of fresh love.
 Walt had won the lottery without even buying a ticket.

 The couple started living together immediately and at first the sex was fast and furious- at least once a day.
-But Sallee started losing interest as the romantic fantasy began unraveling.
+But Sallee started losing interest as the romantic fantasy began to unravel.

 Walt was a slob and he drank too much.
 To contain all that, Sallee gave him a small room in her apartment where he could work and be as messy as he wanted.
 To Sallee, that room no longer existed, except when she was hungry and the occupant wasn’t getting ready fast enough.
 The rest of the apartment was Sallee’s to girlie-up as much as she wanted.
 There was potpourri and framed art posters and a basket that had peacock feathers poking out.
 Walt never noticed any of that shit.